Bornes routières

 Some also state the distances to the nearest main towns, or the altitude where the boundary is located on a mountain pass or summit.

-Boundary marker on the D103/D120 changeover in the Auvergne-Rhône-Alpes region.
-The adjacent marker post indicates this is the D103's point of origin.
+A somewhat tall boundary marker on the former N1 (now D901/D1001) in the north of France.
+The adjacent marker post indicates this is the D901's point of origin

 Photo credits